-5.4 Streetscape Types
+5.3 Streetscape Types

-Streetscape types describe the character of the streetscape as experienced by the pedestrian and their hierarchies cannot be looked at in isolation.
-In addition to the place a streetscape has in a hierarchy of streets, there is a type associated with context, character, adjacent land use and buildings, and the function of the street.
+Streetscape Types describe the character of the streetscape as experienced by the pedestrian and are designed to relate to the context, character, adjacent land use and buildings, and the function of the associated street.

-The streetscape types that will be incorporated into the Streetscape Network for the VMC include those identified below.
-The following pages provide a breakdown of each type, including a description, typical adjacent land use, and the expression of each.

-For details related to level of service and quality of materials for each streetscape type refer to the Vaughan City-Wide Streetscape Implementation Manual.
+The Streetscape Types that will be incorporated into the VMC are: Mixed-Use Commercial, Transit Intensification Corridor, Technology/ Office and Neighbourhood.
+The following pages provide a breakdown of each type, and include a description of their function, typical adjacent land use and unique design expression.
+For details related to Streetscape Types refer to the City-Wide Streetscape Manual.